-Stemming from the root Sanskrit words “ayush,” which means “life,” and “veda,” which is “knowledge” or “the study of,” Ayurveda is the knowledge or study of life.
-It is the sister science of Yoga, which allows us to experience feeling as great as we do when we get off of our mats in each and every moment of every day.
+Ayurveda is the knowledge or study of life.
+It is the sister science of Yoga, which allows us to experience the amazing feeling we get off of our mats every moment every day.

 What sets Ayurveda apart from the modern medical system of healthcare is that it actually addresses the root causes of why people manifest certain health problems in the first place.
 That’s right—this is not mere symptom management, which keeps you caught in a continuous cycle of helplessness and hopelessness.

 Ayurveda is empowering because it gives you the tools to say goodbye to symptoms and keep them away, by providing customized solutions that take into consideration a wide range of causative factors for disease.

 Disease Fighting Through Daily Routines